nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 2.1.
 Architecture

 <img src="images/Architecture.png" width="600"><br>
-_Figure 2.1.1 : Architecture Diagram_
+_Figure 1: Architecture Diagram_

-The **_Architecture Diagram_** given above explains the high-level design of the App.
+The **_Architecture Diagram_** given above explains the high-level design of FlexiTask.
-Given below is a quick overview of each component.
+Given below is a quick overview of the main components and their main responsibilities.

+#### 2.1.
+Main
 `Main` has only one class called [`MainApp`](../src/main/java/seedu/tasklist/MainApp.java).
 It is responsible for,

-* At app launch: Initializes the components in the correct sequence, and connects them up with each other.
+* Initializing the components in the correct sequence, and connects them up with each other when FlexiTask launches
-* At shut down: Shuts down the components and invokes cleanup method where necessary.
+* Shutting down the components and invokes cleanup method where necessary, when FlexiTask shuts down.

+#### 2.2.
+Commons
 [**`Commons`**](#26-common-classes) represents a collection of classes used by multiple other components.
 Two of those classes play important roles at the architecture level.